 Still, for many people it adds the confidence that they’ll be alerted immediately and avoid being caught off guard by an intruder.

 The Arlo Pro Base Station features a 100+ decibel siren which is sure to alert everyone around to an intrusion.
-The Blink Siren is “upcoming”, but unfortunately hasn’t been released yet (like its 1080p support).
+The Blink Siren is “upcoming”, but unfortunately hasn’t been released yet.
 So, for now, the Arlo Pro has the edge in this difference.

-Difference #13: System expansion – Like many smart technologies, the utility of the Arlo and Blink extend beyond basic security cameras.
+Difference #12: System expansion – Like many smart technologies, the utility of the Arlo extends beyond basic security cameras.

 You can easily build your smart home system around the Arlo Pro cameras.
 Check out our take on Smart Home Starter Kits.

-This is an important distinction, as the Arlo Pro features support for the SmartThings hub, IFTTT, and Amazon Echo Show, while the Blink XT features voice control only via Amazon Echo and Echo Dot, but no hubs.
+This is an important distinction, as the Arlo Pro features support for the SmartThings hub, IFTTT, and Amazon Echo Show, while the Blink XT features voice control via Amazon Echo and Echo Dot.
+Plus, you can check video clips and get a live view from Blink cameras on Echo Show or Echo Spot devices.

-Though this may seem like an even trade off at first glance, the fact that Blink XT doesn’t support a hub is much more egregious.
-While being able to control your cameras via voice is a nice perk (“Alexa, ask Blink to arm my home system.”), the fact that the camera can’t easily integrate with the rest of your smarthome is a major drawback.
+Though this may seem like an even trade-off at first glance, the fact that Blink XT doesn’t support a hub is much more egregious.
+While being able to control your cameras via voice is a nice perk (“Alexa, ask Blink to arm my home system.”), the fact that the camera can’t easily integrate with the rest of your smart home might be a major drawback.

 Without hub integration, you’ll be missing out on the ability to customize and tweak interconnectivity between devices and their schedules to your liking.
 Plus, without a hub connection, you kinda miss out on one of the benefits of having a smart home — controlling everything from one app.
 While that may not be an issue if you’re only using them on default settings straight out of the box, the Blink XT falls short of the Arlo Pro if you’re truly looking for an interconnected home.